IPA Sub-Styles: Types of India Pale Ale

 Never heard of the East Coast IPA?
 Perhaps you know it by yet another nickname, the Hazy IPA.
 East Coast IPAs earned this nickname because of the thick, hazy look of the beer.

-East Coast IPAs generally prioritize hop flavor over malt flavor, giving them a juicer taste than other sub-styles of the IPA.
+East Coast IPAs generally prioritize hop flavor over malt flavor, giving them a juicier taste than other sub-styles of the IPA.
 This hop-forward, combined with skipping the filtering process (hello, Unfiltered IPA), can also give this style a hazy look.

 West Coast IPA